-1.1.
-Policy: The Science Party supports the construction of the National Broadband Network under the Fibre to the Premises (FTTP) model.
+1.1: The Science Party supports a transition to a National Gigabit Network under a full Fibre to the Premises (FTTP) model.

-Some areas of Australia are so remote that it is not feasible to service these areas with a fibre NBN.
-In these instances we support alternative fast internet technologies such as 4G and satellite.
+Some areas of Australia are so remote that it is not feasible to service these areas with a fibre NGN.
+In these instances we support alternative fast internet technologies such as 4G/5G and satellite.

 2. Freedom and privacy in communication

 The Science Party is opposed to over-regulation of the internet, censoring of the internet, and governments prying into the private lives of its citizens without prior court approval.
 The Science Party policies on these issues can be found in Freedom And Rights: Freedom in electronic communication and Online privacy.